daniel-acga/RADSeqMicrobiome/README.md

 De novo assembly generates clusters by using a global alignment grouping algorithm, in the USEARCH program [Edgar, 2010](https://www.osti.gov/biblio/1137186), that allows the incorporation of indel variation to identify homology.

-We selected reads based on the fungal reference genome of Grossmania clavigera [NCBI BioProject: PRJNA39837 DiGuistini et al, 2011](https://www.pnas.org/content/108/6/2504.short) that is a common symbiont of this bark beetle genus.
+We selected reads based on the fungal reference genome of Grossmania clavigera [NCBI BioProject: PRJNA264104](https://www.ncbi.nlm.nih.gov/bioproject/264104) [DiGuistini et al, 2011](https://www.pnas.org/content/108/6/2504.short) that is a common symbiont of this bark beetle genus.

-Finally, we used the reference genome of Dendroctonus ponderaseae  [NCBI BioProjectI: PRJNA162621, Keeling et al, 2013](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2013-14-3-r27) to retain only the reads that mismatches the reference.
+Finally, we used the reference genome of Dendroctonus ponderaseae  [NCBI BioProjectI: PRJNA162621](https://www.ncbi.nlm.nih.gov/bioproject/162621), [Keeling et al, 2013](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2013-14-3-r27) to retain only the reads that mismatches the reference.
 This approach was used to analyze: 1) three samples of Dendroctonus ponderaseae; 2) all samples of the different species of Dendroctonus from the dataset.

 ADD BLAST METODOLOGY